 With camp costs and travel expenses, your summer budget may be pretty tight.
 I just had an emergency laptop repair that blew my monthly budget out of the water.
-Thankfully, I’ve sold a few unused items this summer, so I had a little more flexibility than usual.
+Thankfully, I’ve remembered to sell things I no longer needed, so I had a little more flexibility than usual.
 Here are my suggestions on where to sell unused items for extra cash.
+My affiliate links are below.
 Reminder: Use the social sharing tools to pin, Tweet and Pin this so your friends can see it and save too!

 Sell Unused Items

 Old devices: iPhones, iPods, MacBooks and Cell Phones